-One of the most common questions I get from people who are ready to get serious about investing is whether they should use a traditional IRA vs. Roth IRA.
+One of the most common questions I get from people who are ready to get serious about investing is the best tool to use.

 In this article, I’ll explain the differences between the two types of retirement accounts and how to choose the right one for you.